School, Sports, and Camp Physicals in Erie, PA

 - For School Age Children (6-11 years old): After starting school, your child only needs a physical every two years.

 - For Teenagers (12-17 years old): If your teenager is not participating in school sports, they need a physical every two years.
 If they are participating in school sports, they need a yearly physical.

 Whether it’s for school, sports, or camp, physical exams play a vital role in monitoring your child’s health, growth, and development.
-To schedule your child’s physical with one of our family care physicians, please call our office at (814) 455-7222.
+To schedule your child’s physical with one of our family care physicians in Erie, PA, please call our office at (814) 455-7222.